docker/docs/compose/aspnet-mssql-compose.md

 and [Docker Compose](https://docs.docker.com/compose/install/) installed on your platform of choice: Linux, Mac or Windows.

-For this sample, we will create a sample `dotnet core web application` using the `aspnetcore-build` Docker image.
+For this sample, we will create a sample .NET Core Web Application using the `aspnetcore-build` Docker image.
 After that, we will create a `Dockerfile`, configure this app to use our SQL Server database, and then create a `docker-compose.yml` that will define the behavior of all of these components.